QuentinF10/FinalHomeSafe/README.md

 An email alert is sent to the user address when it's done.

 ## Instructions
 Clone the repo and manually compile them.
+JavaFX and  JavaMail are needed.